mcinglis/puck/README.md

 ## Example

-Suppose we are developing a project that requires Libapple v1, Libbear on the `feature-claws` branch, and Libcat v2.5 built with the `LIBCAT_CUTENESS` environment variable set to `9001`.
-Suppose that Libapple v1 depends on Libbear v3 and Libdog v1.
-Libdog v1 depends on Libcat v2.
+Suppose we are developing a project that requires Antifier v1, Libbear on the `feature-claws` branch (obtainable on a network file system) and built via `make fast`, and, for development, Libcat v2.5 built with the `LIBCAT_CUTENESS` environment variable set to `9001`.
+Suppose that Antifier v1 depends on Libbear v3 and Libdog v1.
+Libdog v1 depends on Libcat v2 (without the `LIBCAT_CUTENESS` value set as per the root project's dependency).

 The authors of our depedencies had the prescience to stick to [semantic versioning](http://semver.org).
 This means we don't need to be stuck on specific versions: we can simply require a major version of a package via a tag pattern, and let Puck get us the highest minor and patch versions under that major version.

-Our project will be using `make` as the build tool, with a makefile having `build`, `test` and `clean` targets.
-We want to expose this functionality so that our project can be easily used as a dependency in Puck.
+Our root project will be using `make` as the build tool, with a makefile having `build`, `test` and `clean` targets.
+We want to expose this functionality so that the root project can be easily used as a dependency in Puck.

 For the project, we would write a `Package.json` file like: